AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 # Using Python and Running it With Hydrogen in Markdown

 ## Running Code With Hydrogen
-1. Below this, I've copied the code I wrote for the [Python Basics Tutorial](https://github.com/AguaClara/aguaclara_tutorial/wiki/Tutorial:-Python-Basics).
+1. Below this, I've copied the code I wrote for the [Writing Python](https://github.com/AguaClara/aguaclara_tutorial/wiki/Writing Python) tutorial.
 You should familiarize yourself with the different Hydrogen commands using this code.
 For the first line, use `Hydrogen: Run` (`Cmnd + Enter`).
 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?